open-education-hub/web-security/sql-injection/README.md

 You can query the version details for the database.
 The way that this is done depends on the database type, so you can infer the database type from whichever technique works.
-For example, on Oracle you can execute:
+For example, in Oracle you can execute:

 `SELECT * FROM v$version`